The Moorside nuclear power station could provide 7% of the UK's electricity but after Toshiba pulled out the project, its future is uncertain

 The consortium of Iberdrola, GdF-Suez and Scottish & Southern later became NuGeneration (NuGen) in November 2010.

-While the project was billed as the largest ever private sector investment for the county in North West England, bringing new jobs, it has been opposed by green activists including Radiation Free Lakeland.
+While the project was mooted as the largest ever private sector investment for the county in North West England, bringing new jobs, it has been opposed by green activists including Radiation Free Lakeland.

-The proposed plant was named Moorside in December 2011 and Toshiba then took ownership of Iberdrola’s stake in 2013, before NuGen leased the plot for an undisclosed sum in 2015.
+The proposed plant was named Moorside in December 2011 and Toshiba then took ownership of Iberdrola’s stake in 2013, before NuGen officially bought the plot for an undisclosed sum in 2015.

-This prompted French backer Engie to pull out and left the Japanese conglomerate as the sole owner of NuGen, which is headquartered in Manchester.
+This left the Japanese company as the sole owner of NuGen, which is headquartered in Manchester.

 What is the Moorside nuclear power station?
 The design